fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 >
 > I held on as long as I could.
 But due to volume, in late 2022, I made the decision to no longer read Slack threads where I am mentioned.
 >
-> What do still read?
+> What do I still read?
 > - If you mention me in a top-level channel message, I'll see and read it in 1 business day.
 > - If you send me a direct message, I'll see and read that ASAP.
 >